 It teaches that alcohol is a dangerous gateway drug.
 Alcohol seduces drinkers to begin using illegal drugs.
 The “proof” is that most illicit drug users drank alcohol first.
 Of course, most illicit drug users also drank milk, ate candy bars, and drank cola first.

 Drinking Equated with Illegal Drugs

-Some agencies also equate legal alcohol consumption with illegal drug use.
+Some agencies also equate legal alcohol drinking with illegal drug use.
 For example, federal guidelines direct agencies to substitute “alcohol and drug use” with “alcohol and other drug use.”
 To replace “substance abuse” with “alcohol and other drug abuse.”
 And to avoid the term “responsible drinking.”

 Alcohol is also frequently associated with crack cocaine and other illegal drugs by discussing them together.
 Often the effort is more blatant.
 A poster picturing a wine cooler warns “Don’t be fooled.
 This is a drug.”

-Technically, this assertion is correct.
+Technically, this statement is correct.
 Any substance that alters the functioning of the body is a drug.
 Salt, vitamins, and water are all drugs.
 But the word “drug” has negative connotations.
 The attempt is to stigmatize alcoholic beverages.

 Use vs Misuse

 We need to recognize that it is not alcohol itself but rather the misuse of alcohol that is the problem.
 Most American adults drink in moderation.
 It enhances the quality of their lives with no ill effects.
 When consumed in moderation, it is associated with better health and longer life.
 In fact, abstaining from alcohol is dangerous to health and one life.